The Cooling of Massive White Dwarfs from Gaia EDR3: Conclusions

 We have shown that the number density of \textit{Gaia} EDR3 WDs in the mass range $0.95-1.15~M_\odot$ gradually increases with cooling age over the first $\sim 3~\mathrm{Gyr}$ of cooling time.
 This pile-up of WDs extends over the entire age range associated with the Q branch and continues well beyond it, reaching a peak after the end of core crystallization.
 If the WD birthrate were constant, this apparent excess of white dwarfs would indicate an anomalous cooling delay relative to the models.
 However, the discovery of a time-varying star formation rate for \textit{Gaia} DR2 main sequence stars \citep{Mor2019} suggests that the WD birthrate is likely to also vary with time, with the expectation that the distribution of cooling ages for the massive WDs that we consider closely follows this star formation rate if the WDs predominantly originate from single progenitor stars and if the models are correct.
 We indeed find that WDs in the mass bins $0.95-1.05~M_\odot$ and $1.05-1.15~M_\odot$ have cumulative cooling age distributions that are statistically consistent with the expectation from the star formation rate observed for main sequence stars \citep{Mor2019}.
 We do not see statistical evidence for an anomalous cooling delay in these results.

 For slightly more massive white dwarfs, in the mass bin $1.15-1.25~M_\odot$, we find that the distribution of their cooling ages is consistent with a uniform distribution for all sets of models considered over the cooling age range 1 - 2.5 Gyr, and this is not consistent with the star formation rate of \citet{Mor2019}.
 This could indicate that a large fraction of these most massive WDs formed from double-WD mergers.
 The binary population synthesis results of \citet{Cheng2020} for WDs in this mass range indicate a merger delay time distribution that, when convolved with the star formation rate of the main sequence progenitors, pushes the peak density to earlier WD cooling ages and overall flattens the distribution.

-We illustrated this effect for the limiting case that nearly all of the most massive WDs were formed by double-WDs mergers with the merger delay distribution of \citet{Cheng2020}.
-In reality, we do not expect the totality of white dwarfs in the $1.15-1.25~M_\odot$ bin to be merger remnants, therefore the predicted cooling age distribution would really be some combination of the single progenitor SFR and the cooling age distribution for mergers, with non-negligible contributions from both components.
-We leave a more detailed analysis of the merger fraction for future work.
+We model the cooling age distribution of $1.15-1.25~M_\odot$ WDs as a linear combination of the distribution of single stellar evolution products and the distribution of double-WD merger products, and we show that this formation model provides a good fit to the empirical distribution of the photometric cooling ages determined by carbon/oxygen-core WD cooling models.
+Depending on the cooling model, we find that about $69-80\%$ of the WDs forming today and $36-51\%$ of the WDs that have formed over the last 4~Gyr are the product of double-WD mergers.

+We note that we find no evidence for a substantial cooling delay in the numbers of massive white dwarfs detected in \textit{Gaia} EDR3 when one takes the star formation history of the Galaxy into consideration.
+For the most massive white dwarfs we find that the bulk were formed in mergers.
+The carbon/oxygen white dwarf models seem to fit better to the number of white dwarfs than oxygen/neon models.
+This may indicate that these merger remnants are actually carbon/oxygen white dwarfs.
+It alternately could be that the merger delay distribution proposed by \citet{Cheng2020} is not realized in the Solar Neighbourhood, that the star formation history is not precisely that given by \citet{Mor2019}, or that the models for oxygen/neon white dwarfs require some minor revision.